-The festival, which will hold its 17th in Midtown’s Overton Square district by including the new Hattiloo Theatre, home to Memphis’ black repertory theatre company, scheduled to open in mid-summer.
-The Hattiloo will join other Overton Square theaters, including Playhouse on the Square, The Circuit Playhouse, and Malco Theatres’ Studio as on the Square, as venues for films shown during the festival.
+The event, which will mark its 17th anniversary this year, will expand its footprint with the addition of the new Hattiloo Theatre, scheduled to open in mid-summer.
+An important addition to Midtown’s Overton Square area, the Hattiloo will join Playhouse on the Square, The Circuit Playhouse, and Malco Theatres’ Studio as on the Square as screening venues for the films.

-Duncan-Williams, Inc., an investment firm headquartered in Memphis, has extended its support as presenting sponsor through the 2014 festival.
-The firm has been the festival’s presenting sponsor since 2011.
+Duncan-Williams, Inc., an investment firm headquartered in Memphis, will continue its role as presenting sponsor.

 MovieMaker says it shifted “through more than 5,000 film festivals around the world, and took into account factors such as each festival’s history, prizes, judging panel and audience, the subsequent success of its alumni, and, of course, submission fees.
 These competitive criteria give the best festivals value that goes beyond just the numbers.”

 Indie Memphis is a non-profit organization that brings diverse year-round film programs to the Mid-South

 Indie Memphis Film Festival sponsorships are now available.
 Those interested in joining Duncan-Williams, Inc. and other corporate sponsors, partners and patrons in supporting the 2014 Indie Memphis Film Festival should contact Indie Memphis executive director Erik Jambor by email at firstname.lastname@example.org or by calling (901) 888-4128.